 Meghan, a midwife, mother, and blogger, shares her experience joining a summer stroller boot camp.
 She says, “Over the summer I joined a stroller boot camp.
 We met once or twice a week in a park in my town and an instructor led us in a mix of cardio and strength training.
 Everyone had a stroller with one or two kids and the exercises often involved the stroller or a song… When I learned of the stroller boot camp- I was thrilled.
 I didn’t have to worry about childcare… During our warm up we would circle up and introduce ourselves while we lunged and squatted.
 The instructor was very nice and super chatty (ⅰ).’’

-- In this dance workout, hold your baby facing you and support his head and body with your hands, or secure him in a carrier.
+- In this dance workout, hold your baby facing you and support their head and body with your hands, or secure them in a carrier.

 - Groove to the music while pulling your abdomen inside.